00-0o/Python-Commander/Readme.md

 Tested linux only for now but it might work fine on any platform.

 If you find any issues let me know.
-(But be sure you CALLED "func()" your functions prior to open an issue!!)
+(But be sure you CALLED your functions prior to open an issue!! "your_func()")

 Down bellow you have the doc/tutorial for now.
 Giff banners (Video tutorial comming soon)  Work in progress!